 III.
 Data processing for the provision of our Services

 In order for you to use our Services, it is necessary that we process certain personal data.
-This is the case when you run Acrolinx On-Premise as well as when you are using our Acrolinx Private Cloud services.
+This is the case when you run Acrolinx On-Premise as well as when you are using our Acrolinx Managed Cloud services.
 In addition, we offer various functionalities and services, which require further data processing, e.g. Acrolinx Customer Support or Acrolinx Administration and Configuration Assistance.

 1. Personal data we process when you use our product

 Acrolinx provides its services as data processor in accordance with Art.
 28 GDPR on behalf of the client entity that acts as a controller.

 When you analyze content using our integrations and plug-ins, the content is sent to the Acrolinx Platform through an encrypted connection.
 The content is processed by the Acrolinx Platform’s linguistic engine to produce a report and then discarded.
 We do not permanently store the full content.
 The report contains content related to suggestions, which is discarded together with the report.
 During this process the following personal data is processed by the Acrolinx Platform:

 - HTTP-Header-Data (including User Agent (browser incl. version), OS information etc.)

 - Username and Password

 - User content submitted for analysis (entire or partial document)